In July 2020, the legislative procedure at EU level on the Mobility Package Part I was successfully completed.

 Inclusion of light commercial vehicles in the scope of Regulation (EC) No 561/2006

-The rules also provide that small commercial vehicles whose maximum authorized weight including trailers or semi-trailers exceeds 2.5 tonnes and which are used for international freight or cabotage operations are also included in the scope of Regulation (EC) No 561/2006 on driving times and rest periods from 2026.
+The rules also provide that small commercial vehicles whose maximum permissible mass including trailers or semi-trailers exceeds 2.5 tonnes and which are used for international freight or cabotage operations are also included in the scope of Regulation (EC) No 561/2006 on driving times and rest periods from 2026.

 Second generation smart tachograph

-- The Mobility Package I will also set the course for the future use of the smart tachograph.
+- The Mobility Package Part I has also set the course for the future use of the smart tachograph.
 The introduction of the second generation of the smart tachograph, which will also record border crossings and places of loading and unloading in the future, is intended to increase road safety, among other things by more precise positioning, and improve monitoring of compliance with binding social standards (driving times and rest periods, working time regulations, law on the posting of workers) and market access regulations.
-For the implementation of the second generation of the smart tachograph, Mobility Package I stipulates that the European Commission will present technical specifications by August 2021, which will then have to be implemented by the tachograph manufacturers.
-The work on this has already begun behind the scenes.

 - New vehicles are to be equipped with this technology from late summer 2023;